wp-plugins/ultimate-landing-page/readme.txt

 * Select a template and start editing it.
 * After Publishing your landing page will be ready for traffic.
 * If you encounter 404 page not found error on your landing page reset you Permalinks from dashboard settings.
+* In case of other issue please post at support forum

 <a href='http://web-settler.com/ultimate-landing-page/'> <strong>To Get Premium Version Click Here</strong> </a>